barakbri/mcleod/README.md

 #todo

 Thursday
-- other noise mechanisms (Poisson)

 - check inputs
-- split to two functions - with and without covariates
+- split to two functions - with and without covariates, also for poisson, and given P_k_i
 - unit test
 - documentation
 - vignette